mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/0.3.0-1.7.1/secret-upload/index.md

 ### Install the Service
-Install the DC/OS {{model.techName }} service with the following attributes in addition to your own:
+Install the DC/OS {{ model.techName }} service with the following attributes in addition to your own:

  ```json
   {